GrizzHacks/Beginners-Portal/Pokedex/README.md

 ### Difficulties
 If your code does not work for some reason, make sure:
-- your method bodies are surrounded by their own set of curly braces
+- your method bodies are surrounded by their own set of curly braces.
-- your methods are within the class curly braces
+- your methods are within the class curly braces.
-- each line of code that isn't a method decleration ends in a semicolon (;)
+- each line of code that isn't a method decleration ends in a semicolon (;).

 Compare your code to mine by going to "Beginners Portal -> Pokedex -> PokedexEntries -> src/pokedexentries" and then selecting either file.